 I’m smart.
 It’s not something that one brings up often, and especially not me.
 When I was a little girl, my father got annoyed with me one day because I had corrected something his friend said, and he told me to keep quiet and stop showing off.
 That offhand comment stuck with me and made me equate letting people see that I have a brain with bragging, so I hid my intellect.

 But yes, I’m smart.
 Really smart.
-But I never wanted to be the kind of genius that can manipulate numbers and solve equations, no. I wanted to be well-read with excellent verbal skills.
+But I never wanted to be some kind of genius that can manipulate numbers and solve equations, no. I wanted to be well-read with excellent verbal skills.
 I wanted to be an author or a poet, or maybe an artist, but nothing that involved math.
 I was disappointed every time if my scores were higher on standardized tests in math instead of verbal, even when I did exceedingly well across the board.
 I was the geeky girl in high school that custom programmed my TI-89 graphing calculator to make vector-based art that was dependent on the variables you would enter into an equation I wrote… and I thought I didn’t like math.
-I know how to code and design websites (ahem) today because I’ve been coding since I was 13 — for fun.
-I am good at a wide variety of things (Jill of all trades, master of none), but foremost I’m mathy, and it took me a long time to accept that about myself.
+I know how to code and design websites (ahem) today because I’ve been coding since I was 13 for fun.
+I’m good at a wide variety of things (Jill of all trades, master of none), but foremost I’m mathy, and it took me a long time to accept that about myself.

 I got a little lost in these fun videos by Vi Hart the other night.
 If you are at all curious about what it’s like to be inside my brain, the frenetic pace and mathematical tangents in the video below are a good start to understanding my thought processes.
 I especially enjoyed the little aside in the video about the parallels between art and math, and the cute take on calculus leaping from algebra’s limitations.
 It took calculus to make me really fall in love with math.
 (Everything leads up to it and culminates and is beautiful.)